lovesh/bulletproofs-r1cs-gadgets/README.md

 ## Building
 This project uses a slightly modified implementation of Bulletproofs's `develop` branch.
-The difference is addition of the method `num_constraints` to `Prover` to return the number of constraints and addition of 2 new methods in constraint system
+The difference is addition of the method `num_constraints` to `Prover` to return the number of constraints and addition of some new methods in constraint system and linear combinations
-1. `evaluate_lc`: to evaluate an linear constraint
+1. `evaluate_lc`: to evaluate a linear constraint
 2. `allocate_single`: to return output variable when allocating right multiplier.
+3. `simplify`: to simplify a linear combination, eg. simplify a linear combination like `2*x + 3*y + 4*x` to `6*x + 3*y`.

 Use the nightly compiler to run tests like
 `cargo +nightly test --all-features`